Why gene and stem cell doping at the Olympics is banned but likely happening

 Could there be stem cell doping or gene doping at the ongoing Paris Olympics right now?

 I’ve wondered about such things happening throughout several past Olympics.
-In fact, I asked this kind of question 12 years ago about stem cell doping at the Olympics.
+In fact, I asked this kind of question 12 years ago.
 Authorities are taking such possibilities even more seriously.

 Stem cell doping, Stem cell doping Olympics